BestTimesToVisit.com Logo

 The Shenzhen Metro is incredibly efficient, clean, and extensive, covering most of the city and connecting major attractions, business districts, and residential areas.
 It's the backbone of Shenzhen's public transport and my go-to for getting around quickly.

 Cost:RMB 2-10 per ride, depending on distance.
-A Shenzhen Tong card (stored value card) offers a 5% discount and can be used on buses too.
+A Shenzhen Tong card (a rechargeable transit card) offers a 5% discount and can be used on buses too.

-DiDi is the dominant ride-hailing service in China, akin to Uber.
-It's convenient for door-to-door service, especially when traveling with luggage, late at night, or to areas less served by the metro.
+Didi Chuxing is the dominant ride-hailing service in China, akin to Uber.
+It's convenient for door-to-door service, especially when traveling with luggage or late at night when the metro might be closed.

-Cost:Varies by distance and time, but generally competitive with taxis.
-Expect RMB 20-50 for most city trips.
+Cost:Varies by distance and time, but generally affordable.
+Expect RMB 20-50 for most intra-city trips.

 Public Buses